 September 13, 1948

 Is the Senate any place for a woman?
-This question dominated the 1948 U.S. Senate Republican primary in the state of Maine.
-Contesting for the seat of retiring Senate Majority Leader Wallace White were the current governor, a former governor, and a four-term member of the U.S. House of Representatives named Margaret Chase Smith.
+This question dominated the 1948 Senate primary in the state of Maine.
+Seeking the Republican nomination were the current governor, a former governor, and a four-term House member named Margaret Chase Smith.

 “The little lady . . . is simply over-reaching herself,” commented one reporter.
 She “has stepped out of her class,” wrote another.
 Throughout the campaign, Smith faced a deeply ingrained prejudice against women holding elective office.
 As the wife of one of her opponents said, “Why [send] a woman to Washington when you can get a man?”

 Smith took advantage of such criticism.
 She compared management of public affairs with management of a household.
 “Women administer the home,” she explained.
 “They set the rules, enforce them, and mete out justice for violations.
 Thus, like Congress, they legislate; like the Executive, they administer; like the courts, they interpret the rules.
 It is an ideal experience for politics.”